 Upon completion of this offering and the concurrent private placement, we will enter into an Excess MSR acquisition and recapture agreement with Freedom Mortgage, pursuant to which we will acquire from Freedom Mortgage an 85% participation interest in our Initial Excess MSRs.
-These Excess MSRs will relate to a pool of Ginnie Mae-eligible (FHA/VA) mortgage loans, substantially all of which were originated by Freedom Mortgage after January 1, 2012.
+These Excess MSRs will relate to a pool of Ginnie Mae-eligible (FHA/VA) mortgage loans originated by Freedom Mortgage after January 1, 2011.
 We expect the Initial Pool to have an aggregate outstanding UPB of approximately \$7.8 billion as of the closing of this offering.
 The purchase price for our Initial Excess MSRs is approximately \$40.5 million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.
 Freedom Mortgage will continue to own the MSRs on, and will be the primary servicer of, the mortgage loans in the Initial Pool.
 Freedom Mortgage will also retain the remaining 15% participation interest in the Excess MSRs related to the Initial Pool.
 We will not have any servicing duties or advance obligations associated with the mortgage loans in the Initial Pool.
 We expect our investment in our Initial Excess MSRs to generate positive earnings with no leverage immediately following the closing of this offering.

-In January 2013, Freedom Mortgage set aside a pool of FHA/VA mortgage loans with an aggregate outstanding UPB of approximately \$9.0 billion at January 31, 2013, from which the Initial Pool will be derived.
+In January 2013, Freedom Mortgage set aside a pool of FHA/VA mortgage loans with an aggregate outstanding UPB of \$9.6 billion at January 31, 2013, from which the Initial Pool will be derived.
 Substantially all of these mortgage loans are fully amortizing FRMs.
-At May 31, 2013, the pool of FHA/VA mortgage loans set aside for the formation of the Initial Pool had an aggregate outstanding UPB of approximately \$8.0 billion.
-During the four-month period from January 31, 2013 through May 31, 2013, Freedom Mortgage refinanced approximately 77.4% of the number of loans set aside for the formation of the Initial Pool that were voluntarily prepaid during that four-month period.
+At March 31, 2013, the pool of FHA/VA mortgage loans set aside for the formation of the Initial Pool had an aggregate outstanding UPB of \$8.9 billion.
 Due primarily to additional prepayments, we expect that the aggregate UPB of the FHA/VA mortgage loan pool set aside for the formation of the Initial Pool will decrease and that, upon completion of the offering, the aggregate outstanding UPB of such pool will be at least \$7.8 billion.
 As we cannot predict which loans will prepay, the composition of the Initial Pool will not be determined until shortly before the closing of this offering.
 Set forth below are certain summary characteristics, as of March 31, 2013, for the FHA/VA mortgage loans set aside by Freedom Mortgage for the formation of the Initial Pool.
 We expect the weighted average servicing fee on the Initial Pool to be 28 basis points.
 As the loan servicer, Freedom Mortgage will be paid a basic servicing fee of eight basis points on current mortgage loans and will be entitled to receive ancillary income from its servicing activities.
 Accordingly, we expect the weighted average excess servicing fee on the Initial Pool will be 20 basis points, of which we will be entitled to receive 17 basis points based on our 85% participation interest.